Alright. I’ll admit it before you guys beat me up for it.

 In chemistry, catalyst is something which decreases the energy required for a reaction, thus making the reaction easier.
 So, what’s a catalyst in our chemistry, really?

 A catalyst could be anything.
 It could be a person, an incident that happens with you or someone else.
 It’s something which triggers/ sets things in action.
 What’s important to note here is that a catalyst is not enough by itself.
-An incident/a person can act as a catalyst only if there’s ‘awareness’ (The required energy) and also a positive strength of association between you and that particular incident/person.
+An incident/a person can act as a catalyst only if there’s ‘self-awareness’ and also a positive strength of association between you and that particular incident/person.

 Here’s why:- When we were discussing all this, we never mentioned the most important elements in a philosophical discussion, did we?